Generalized automorphic sheaves and the proportionality principle of Hirzebruch-Mumford: Automorphic data

 commutes.
-The morphisms have to be functorial w.r.t.\@ three strata $W \le Z \le Y$. \end{DEF} In other words, if $M^\vee$ contains a $k$-rational point $Q_M$, automorphic data is roughly given by a $Q_M$-principal bundle $B_M$ on $\overline{M}$ such that the structure group restricts to $Q_Y$ on the formal completion along $\overline{Y}$ in an $\M_m^{n_Y}$-equivariant way.
-Here $Q_Y$ is any parabolic in $M^\vee_Y(k)$.
+The morphisms have to be functorial w.r.t.\@ three strata $W \le Z \le Y$. \end{enumerate} \end{DEF} In other words, if $M^\vee$ contains a $k$-rational point $Q_M$, automorphic data is roughly given by a $Q_M$-torsor on $\overline{M}$ such that the structure group restricts to $Q_Y$ on the formal completion along $\overline{Y}$ in an $\M_m^{n_Y}$-equivariant way.
+Here $Q_Y$ is the quasi-parabolic in $M^\vee_Y(k)$ mapping to $Q_M$.